Mbed-TLS/mbedtls/docs/4.0-migration-guide/repo-split.md

 The Mbed TLS CMake build system still installs the cryptography libraries under their legacy name, `libmbedcrypto.<ext>`, so you can continue linking against them.
 The cryptography library is also now provided as `libtfpsacrypto.<ext>`.

-Regarding the headers, the main change is the relocation of some headers to private directories.
+Regarding the headers, the main change is the relocation of some headers to subdirectories called `private`.
 These headers are installed primarily to satisfy compiler dependencies.
 Others remain for historical reasons and may be cleaned up in later versions of the library.